Surfing-Chef/Underscores-Boilerplate-1.0/README.md

 - Go to [https://underscores.me/] and click `Advanced Options` under Theme Name box.
 - Fill out the form, check the `_sassify!` box and click `GENERATE`.
 - Copy the contents of the downloaded folder into the themes directory of your fresh wordpress installation.
+- Add a folder called _dev_ for development files, files not meant for use on the remote site.
+Within this folder create two additional folders, _css_ and _js_.
 ### Working with the Command Line
 The next steps - Git, Node.js, Ruby - require some use of the command line.
 I was intimidated by this at first, but its not really that complex.